IvanaGaneva/SocialDistancingDataManipulation/README.md

 o Began working on the aggregation part (simpler than the county level, equivalent to filtering for SWGeo == 1 in the *transformed* output). o Saved all relevant data sets (up-to-date) in the Environment_uptil_EELJ_27_May.RData file for faster loading.

+##### 31/05
+o Completed the text mining process for the School Close variable. o Fixed the issues with the counties' punctuation; added a couple of text-mining chunks of codes. o Fixed minor issues with the main FILL_function. o Saved the SchoolClose data set at the county level within the SchoolClose_COUNTY_lvl.RData file, as per request.

+##### 01/06
+o Added aggregation of the SchoolClose variable at the State level, based on what fraction of the population is affected by the measures implemented at the county-level. o Saved the SchoolClose data set at the state level within the SchoolClose_STATE_lvl.RData file, as per request. o Some important notes for the transferring between categorical to numeric values:
+   - adopting the notion that 'NoInPerson' translates to 1 (policy being strictly implemented);
+   - likewise 'LimitedInPerson' is set to equal 0.5 (this could be optimized with further text mining, somewhat arbitrary atm);
+   - lastly, 'InPersonAllowed' means that the restrictive policy measure is not implemented at the time, i.e. giving it a value of 0;
+   - using the official Wiki data for the counties' population as of 2019 (automatically downloaded).

 #### Generalized list of the things which need improvement/attention:
 _____________________________________________________________________________________________
 -> District of Columbia, counties? ---------------------------------------------- DONE